LAION-AI/conditioned-prior/README.md

 ### Parameters

-* prompt: Text to invert to a CLIP image embed
+* `prompt` - Text to invert to a CLIP image embed

-* cond_scale: How much prior guidance to use.
+* `cond_scale` - How much prior guidance to use.

-* candidates: Number of image embeds to draw from in the prior.
+* `candidates` - Number of image embeds to draw from in the prior.
 Increasing may improve performance.

 ### Output